- Skillins Plant Catalog

 Skillins Plant Catalog

-Columnaris Nana Hornbeam is a dense multi-stemmed deciduous shrub with a narrowly upright and columnar growth habit.
+Shamrock Inkberry Holly is a dense multi-stemmed evergreen shrub with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 - Mass Planting

-Columnaris Nana Hornbeam will grow to be about 10 feet tall at maturity, with a spread of 4 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage shrub for future generations!
+Shamrock Inkberry Holly will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.

 Loading...
 Please wait...